 Section 13.1(1) of the WCA says that the Appeals Commission can hear appeals from decisions made by the WCB review body, the DRDRB.
 Read more about the WCA.

-Sections 13.2(8) and 13.2(9) of the WCA states that, from the date of the DRDRB decision, you have one year to submit an appeal to the Appeals Commission.
+Section 13.2(8) of the WCA states that, from the date of the DRDRB decision, you have one year to submit an appeal to the Appeals Commission.
+There is an exception for decisions made on or after September 1, 2018 and before April 1, 2021 where you have two years to submit an appeal from the date of the DRDRB decision.

-If the DRDRB decision you want to appeal is older than one year, you can apply for an extension of time.
-You will have to provide the reason(s) why you did not appeal within the one-year time limit.
+If you are out of time to file an appeal, you can apply for an extension of time.
+See section 13.2(9) of the WCA.
+You will have to provide the reason(s) why you did not appeal within the time limit.
 Read more about Extending Time to Appeal (Practice Guideline #4).